AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-custom-domain.md

 ### Sign in to Azure

-Open the Azure portal preview.
+Open the Azure Portal.
 To do this, sign in to [https://portal.azure.cn](https://portal.azure.cn) with your Azure account.

 ### Navigate to your app
 From the left menu, click **App Services**, then click the name of your app.